Järvenpään Palloseura

 Järvenpään Palloseura (abbreviated JäPS) is a football club from Järvenpää, Finland.
 It was formed in 1947 and is based at the Järvenpää keskuskenttä.
+The club currently competes in Ykkösliiga, the new second-tier level of Finnish football.

 Background

 In six decades JäPS evolved from a small local team into one of Finland's largest football clubs, serving Järvenpää and the surrounding area.
 JäPS has around 1,000 members, 900 of whom are juniors who participate in the girls and boys teams.

 In 1978 and 2001 JäPS progressed through to the Kakkonen (Second Division), the third tier of the Finnish football system, but at the end of each season they were relegated back to the Kolmonen (Third Division).

 In 2003 JäPS men's team reached the Pikkufinaali (Small Final) of the Suomen Cup (Finnish Cup), being the best Kolmonen team in the Suomen Cup.
 The team were rewarded by progressing through to the UEFA Regions' Cup in Bulgaria.

+JäPS was active in the summer transfer window 2024 as Linus Rönnberg joined Polish club Podbeskidzie Bielsko-Biała, manager Erol Ates left for GIF Sundsvall, and Irfan Sadik moved to Bulgarian side OFC Belasitsa Petrich.
+JäPS was entitled to a compensation for all of these transfers.
+After the 2024 season, Altti Hellemaa moved to Trelleborgs FF in Sweden.